Want to greet Vietnamese people, you can say “Xin chào” can be literally translated as “Hello” and “Hi”

-However, we rarely use this phrase to say it with friends or family members.
+However, we rarely use this phrase to say it to friends or family members.
 In fact, this sentence might be used only between couples.

 It will be a bit different in Vietnam as you might need to say it out loud, such as “Em ơi!”, and don’t forget to extend the word “ơi” for a longer period of time.
 You may say it’s weird to say it out loud or even shout out loud in a restaurant, but if you don’t do that, they may not be able to hear you.
 This especially works when you are inside a local restaurant where people tend to speak and laugh loudly.

 You can use “ơi” with different pronouns, depending on whom you want to get the attention.
 You can also add the name of the person in front of the word “ơi”.

 You can also use “Ê!” which sounds like “Hey!” in English.
-This is a very informal way to call someone so you should use it with the people you know well and they are at the same as yours or younger.
+This is a very informal way to call someone.
+So you should use it with the people you know well, and they are the same as you or younger.

 Like in English, Vietnamese also has a lot of phrases to greet someone.
 Here are 9 more phrases you can use in daily life in Vietnam.